JAMA December 03, 2003

 Setting

-Outcome Composite of all-cause mortality, nonfatal myocardial infarction, or nonfatal stroke.
+Outcome Composite of first occurrence of all-cause death, nonfatal myocardial infarction, or nonfatal stroke

 Study Limitations